msgpack-python

 But tuple is lighter than list.

-while unpacking when performance is important.
+You can use use_list=False while unpacking when performance is important.

 Python's dict can't use list as key and MessagePack allows array for key of mapping.

-allows unpacking such message.
+use_list=False allows unpacking such message.

-Another way to unpacking such object is using object_pairs_hook
+Another way to unpacking such object is using object_pairs_hook.

-MessagePack uses pytest
+MessagePack uses pytest for testing.

 Run test with following command: